traefik/contributors-guide/help_wanted.md

 We use two labels `contributor/help-wanted` and `contributor/good-first-issue` to identify issues that have been specially groomed for both existing and new contributors.
-The `contributor/good-first-issue` indicates that members have committed to providing extra assistance for new contributors.
+The `contributor/good-first-issue` label indicates that members have committed to providing extra assistance for new contributors.

 We also have some suggestions for using these labels to help grow and improve our community.

 ## Help Wanted

-Items marked with the `contributor/help-wanted` label need to ensure that they are:
+Items marked with the `contributor/help-wanted` label should be identified by maintainers as meeting one or more of the following criteria:

 - **Low Barrier to Entry**